 In early 2015 I was accepted onto two competitive creative writing programs – one at Faber & Faber and the other at Curtis Brown Creative.

-I'd already spent a day at the Faber & Faber Academy on their Start To Write course – it was wonderful and terrifying in equal measure (biscuits vs on-the-spot writing tasks, reading your work out loud, and stranger danger that pressed all my anxiety buttons) but, in the end I chose CB Creative, lead by writers Louise Wener and Anna Davis – with Liz Jensen and Jeremy Page as guest tutors.
+I'd already spent a day at the Faber Academy on their Start To Write course with Richard Skinner – it was wonderful and terrifying in equal measure (biscuits vs on-the-spot writing tasks, reading your work out loud, and general stranger danger that pressed all my anxiety buttons) but, in the end I chose CB Creative, lead by writers Louise Wener and Anna Davis – with Liz Jensen and Jeremy Page as guest tutors.
 After six months of classes, talks, and writing workshops I aim to complete my manuscript late 2016.

 The class has continued to meet every two weeks in London to workshop our writing.

-I've got two books dropping this year – one for Hardie Grant (a follow-up to The Mixer's Manual) and another for Octopus Books' Design Museum imprint (on male style icons), both out late 2016.
+I dropped two books in late 2016 – one for Hardie Grant (Gin: Shake, Muddle Stir, a follow-up to The Mixer's Manual) and another for Octopus Books' Design Museum imprint (Fifty Male Fashion Icons That Changed The World).

-I also contributed to a very handsome-looking gift book about scarves illustrated by Libby Vanderploeg – out soon.
+I also contributed to a very handsome-looking gift book about scarves illustrated by Libby Vanderploeg – and another, on white shirts (out 2017).